Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 ### Entra User Configuration Multi-Factor Authentication (MFA)

-If MFA is enabled for the Entra user, it must be disabled for deployments to cluster.
-This can be done by creating a new Entra user with MFA disabled or by disabling MFA for the existing Entra user.
+If MFA is enabled for the Entra user, it must be disabled for deployments to cluster from ADO.
+This can be done by creating a new Entra user with MFA disabled, disabling MFA for the existing Entra user, or through MFA policy configuration.
+See [Microsoft Entra Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/) for more information on MFA policy configuration.
+In Azure portal, select the Entra user and view the 'Authentication methods' to check MFA configuration for user.
+MFA configuration can be tested by connecting to Service Fabric Explorer (SFX) as the Entra user.
+See [Service Fabric Explorer User Test](#service-fabric-explorer-sfx-user-test) for more information.

 ### Entra User Configuration Password

 If the Entra user account is new, ensure the account is not prompting for a password change.
 This can be tested by connecting to Service Fabric Explorer (SFX) as the Entra user.
+See [Service Fabric Explorer User Test](#service-fabric-explorer-sfx-user-test) for more information.

+> **Note**
-When the password expires, the account will need to be updated in ADO.
+> When user password expires, the account will need to be updated in ADO.

-### Service Fabric Service Connection
+## Service Fabric Service Connection

-Create / Modify the Service Fabric Service Connection to provide connectivity to Service Fabric managed cluster from ADO pipelines.
+Create / Modify the Service Fabric Service Connection to provide connectivity to Service Fabric cluster from ADO pipelines.
 For maintenance free configuration, only 'Azure Active Directory credential' authentication  and 'Common Name' server certificate lookup is supported.

 ### Service Fabric Service Connection Common Properties